Drone-archaeology-bonn/YOLO_Archaeology/README.md

 # Code for creating the datasets

-I created two datasets:
+I created two relevant datasets:
 1. "dataset" contains all 35154 images that are in split_images
-2. "9_background_dataset" contains 2324 images.
+2. "9_tvt_dataset" contains 2324 images.
 2,113 images with class instances and 211 background images

 ## Vulkaneifel/file_organisation.ipynb